 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-Art made from used barbed wire is becoming a Farmhouse decor favourite and I love the way it looks.
+Barbed wire art is becoming a Farmhouse decor favourite and I love the way it looks.
 Especially using old, rusty barbed wire!
-And since we have some old rolls laying around, we figured out how to make a barbed wire Star to hang on the exterior wall down at the barn.
+And since we have some old rolls of fencing laying around, we figured out how to make a barbed wire Star to hang on the exterior wall down at the barn.

 You can use these tips to create your own custom metal wall art.